In the world of flashing toys and overstimulating gadgets, doing fun and educational activities with your toddler is more difficult than ever.

 All of these creatures light up after dark!

 In this insects crate, we’ve made a bug dress-up, a ladybug pouch with a mini kaleidoscope, and an insects matching game.

-My toddler loves to dress up in his bug costume and we’ve received so many complements playing in the park with it!
+My toddler loves to dress up in his bug costume and we’ve received so many compliments playing in the park with it!

 Our latest crate – reptiles!

 This is the snake we made.
-Included in the this month’s crate is a plushy snake, turtle treasure box, and a chameleon.
+Included in this month’s crate are a plushy snake, a turtle treasure box, and a chameleon.